Xbox Games Store

 Xbox Games Store (formerly Xbox LIVE Marketplace) was a digital distribution platform previously used by Microsoft's Xbox 360 and formerly by the Xbox One.
 The service allowed users to download or purchase video games (including both Xbox LIVE Arcade games and full Xbox 360 titles), add-ons for existing games, game demos along with other miscellaneous content such as gamer pictures and Dashboard themes.

 Xbox Live Marketplace launched alongside the Xbox 360 on November 22, 2005, with 400 pieces of content.
-It was rebranded to the Xbox game store on August 30, 2013 to prepare for the then upcoming launch of the Xbox One.
+It was rebranded to Xbox Games Store on August 30, 2013 to prepare for the then upcoming launch of the Xbox One.

 Xbox Games Store was replaced on October 22, 2017 by Microsoft Store as the standard digital storefront for all Windows 10 devices.
 The subsequent Xbox Series X/S consoles also use Microsoft Store.

 The service also previously offered sections for downloading video content, such as films and television episodes; as of late 2012, this functionality was superseded by Xbox Music and Xbox Video (now known as Groove Music and Microsoft Movies & TV respectively).

 As announced by Microsoft on August 17, 2023, the Xbox Games Store for the Xbox 360 was shut down on July 29, 2024; however, following its termination, backwards-compatible Xbox 360 titles remain available for purchase on the Microsoft Store for Xbox One and Xbox Series X/S.